section-engineering-education/engineering-education/content/articles/quarkus-configuration-profiles/index.md

 > Make sure to follow up on _the latest versions_ of the aforementioned technologies.
 > The appearance of the applications may differ based on the release dates.

+### Key takeaways
+Some points to be taken in by the end of the article follow up include:
+- What is Quarkus Configuration Profiles
+- Importance of configuration profiles
+- Some ways of setting up configuration profiles in Quarkus.
+These include setting the profiles in the `application.properties` and 'YAML' files.
+- Easily navigating between the profiles set during the development stages.

 ### What is Quarkus Configuration Profiles?
 Quarkus, like any other MicroProfile, follows the MicroProfile specifications.
-It makes it to be able to allows developers to set the variables found in the whole project seamlessly so that developers can access them in the project scope during different project life cycles.
+It allows developers to seamlessly set the variables found in the whole project to access them in the project scope during different project life cycles.
 The project's settings are usually stored in the `application.properties` file.
 In addition, developers can locate the file in the `resources` folder found in the `main` folder.
 Some variables that developers can set include pointing out to **Datasource** such as _postgresql_ or _mysql_, **Datasource properties** and settings such as the _username_, _password_, _url_, and _access port_ among others.
 Configuration files can hold variables needed during the operation of the application.
 These can include variables isolated from the main application source code files.
 Thus, the variables can later be injected into the application when needed only.
 Developers prefer config files to set the overall system properties and environment variables.